 Prior to founding CLI, Kathleen worked for insurance companies and owned a couple of businesses.
 She has a Bachelor of Arts from University of Florida, a Master of Business from Meredith College and a Master of Divinity from Southeastern Baptist Theological Seminary.
 Kathleen is married and she is blessed with three grown children and nine grandchildren.
 She and her husband are members of Crossroads Fellowship Church in Raleigh.

-CLI Financial Reports for Foundations
+CLI Financial Reports